 The last bit I note from the forward, Emerson died April 27, 1882, that would be exactly 81 years before I finally arrived.
 Much to late to catch an Emerson lecture, but primed just right to come across his book, for free due to the affordances of the grandest system for connecting the disconnected.

 Top / Featured Image Credit: flickr photo by Dennis Valente http://flickr.com/photos/dotnetsensei/11247054275 shared under a Creative Commons (BY) license

-The post "Connecting The Seemingly Disconnected" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/09/connecting-the-seemingly-disconnected/) on September 7, 2015.
+The post "Connecting The Seemingly Disconnected" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2015/09/connecting-the-seemingly-disconnected/) on September 7, 2015.